 We again find gains in forecasting accuracy when using the graph-theoretic approach to select the variables of the VAR.
-In our baseline sample, for both considered variables, the MSFE of the selected variable VAR is smallest for all considered forecasting horizons.
+In our baseline sample, for both variables considered, the MSFE of the selected variable VAR is smallest for all forecasting horizons considered.
 The corresponding MSFEs from a VAR with all 41 variables (estimated by LASSO) is larger.
 In other words, selecting the variables first and then applying LASSO leads to more precise forecasts than solely relying on LASSO.
-To investigate the usefulness of the selection further, we also report results for VAR that include the two variables of interest, together with the set of non-selected variables.
+To further investigate the usefulness of the variable selection, we also report results for a VAR that includes the two variables of interest, together with the set of non-selected variables.
 As expected, including the 'irrelevant variables' deteriorates the predictive accuracy.
 MSFEs from this model are higher than both, the LVAR and the selected variable VAR.
 In addition, the irrLVAR results are also often worse than those from a standard VAR (indicated by relative MSFEs larger 1).
 Again, this highlights the role for variable selection since applying only LASSO does not succeed to 'kick out' all noise due to irrelevant variables.
-In the shorter evaluation period, the gains from selecting the variables disappear and predictions from the LVAR are as good as prediction of the selLVAR.
-Inspection of the recursive forecasts (not shown to conserve space) reveals that the selected variable VAR is especially useful in predicting the sharp drop in output during the 08/09crises.
+In the shorter evaluation period, the gains from selecting the variables disappear and predictions from the LVAR are as good as prediction of the sel-LVAR.
+Inspection of the recursive forecasts (not shown to conserve space) reveals that the selected variable VAR is especially useful in predicting the sharp drop in output during the 08/09 crises.

-Overall, the results indicate that the set of selected variables is typically helpful in getting more precise forecast of key economic variables.
-Consequently, the results support our hypothesis that the graph-theoretic approach is a useful tool for selection variables for VAR analysis.
+Overall, the results indicate that the set of selected variables is typically helpful in getting more precise forecasts of key economic variables.
+Consequently, the results support our hypothesis that the graph-theoretic approach is a useful tool for the selection of variables in VAR analysis.